oracle/weblogic-kubernetes-operator/site/quickstart.md

 including:

-* Copying the sample `create-domain-inputs.yaml` file and updating your copy with the `domainUID` (`sample-domain1`), domain namespace (`sample-domain1-ns`) and the `domainHomeImageBase` (`oracle/weblogic:12213-patch-wls-for-k8s`).
+* Copying the sample `create-domain-inputs.yaml` file and updating your copy with the `domainUID` (`sample-domain1`), domain namespace (`sample-domain1-ns`), and the `domainHomeImageBase` (`oracle/weblogic:12213-patch-wls-for-k8s`).

-* Setting `weblogicCredentialsSecretName` to the name of the secret containing the WebLogic credentials.
+* Setting `weblogicCredentialsSecretName` to the name of the secret containing the WebLogic credentials, in this case, `sample-domain1-weblogic-credentials`.

   By convention, the secret will be named`domainUID-weblogic-credentials` (where `domainUID` is replaced with the actual `domainUID` value).